civol/HDLRuby/README.md

 ### Types
 <a name="types"></a>

-Signals and expressions have a data type which describes the kind of value they represent.
-In HDLRuby::High, the data types basically represent bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical content, and so on.
+Each signal and expression is associated with a data type which describes the kind of value it can represent.
+In HDLRuby::High, the data types represent basically bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.

 #### Type construction

-There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively 1-bit bit string, 1-bit unsigned value, 1-bit signed value, Ruby integer values and Ruby floating point values (double precision).
-The three first types are HW and support 4-valued logic, whereas the two last types are SW (but are compatible with HW) and only support boolean logic.
-Ruby integers can represent any element of Z (relative integers), and have for that purpose a variable bit-width.
+There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively single bit logical values, single bit unsigned values, single bit signed values, Ruby integer values and Ruby floating point values (double precision).
+The three first types are HW and support four-valued logic, whereas the two last ones are SW (but are compatible with HW) and only support boolean logic.
+Ruby integers can represent any element of **Z** (the mathematical integers), and have for that purpose a variable bit-width.

-The other types are built from them using one of the two type operators.
+The other types are built from them using a combination of the two following type operators.

-__The vector operator__ `[]` allows to make types representing vectors of single or multiple other types.
-A vector of values of identical types is declared as follows:
+__The vector operator__ `[]` is used for building types representing vectors of single or multiple other types.
+A vector whose elements have all the same type are declared as follows:

 ```ruby
 <type>[<range>]
 ```

 The `<range>` of a vector type indicates the position of the starting and ending bits relatively to the radix point.
-If the position of starting bit is on the left side of the range, the vector is big endian, otherwise it is little endian.
-Negative positions are also possible and indicate positions bellow the radix point.
-For example the following code described a big endian fixed point type with 8 bits above the radix point and 4 bits bellow:
+If the position of the starting bit is on the left side of the range, the vector is big endian, otherwise it is little endian.
+Negative values in a range are also possible and indicate positions bellow the radix point.
+For example the following code describes a big endian fixed point type with 8 bits above the radix point and 4 bits
+bellow:

 ```ruby
 bit[7..-4]